DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_DIY.md

   </manifest>
 ```

 A manifest lists all the resources available in the EPUB package, with the exception of directories, the *mimetype* file, the contents of *META-INF* and the .opf file itself.
-A manifest file can be a pain to produce by hand for large EPUBs, as the list of resources utilised in the publication is bound to be long.
+A manifest file can be a pain to produce by hand for large epubs, as the list of resources utilised in the publication is bound to be long.
 Every resource has a unique `id` and should be referenced by a relative path in the `href` tag and described in the `media-type` attribute.
 The entry with the *cover.png* is of special interest, as the attribute `properties` describes the fact that the image may be used by e-readers as the cover image for the publication - e.g. for use in collection overviews.

 ```
   <spine toc="ncx">